johachi/to-the-other-side/README.md

 - First to the other side wins.

 ## To add
+- [ ] Refactor codbase to generate board from state
 - [ ] Move restrictions
 - [ ] More visiable player pieces
 - [ ] Online multiplayer posibility